Water Supply Information

-Welcome to the home page for the Indiana State Department of Health (ISDH) Water Supply Program.
-ISDH’s Environmental Public Health Division.
+Welcome to the home page for the Indiana State Department of Health (ISDH) Environmental Public Health (EPH) Division's Water Supply Program.
 The Division seeks to insure safe facilities, proper water supply, and proper sewage disposal.

 Pre-Approved Automatic Hot Water Temperature Control Valves